Shūsaku Endō: Writing style and themes

-While Endō wrote in several genres, his oeuvre is strongly tied to Christianity if not Catholicism.
+While Endō wrote in several genres, his oeuvre is strongly tied to Christianity.
 Endō has been called "a novelist whose work has been dominated by a single theme ... belief in Christianity".
 Others have said that he is "almost by default ... [labeled] a 'Japanese Catholic author' struggling to 'plant the seeds of his adopted religion' in the 'mudswamp' of Japan".
 He often likened Japan to a swamp or fen.
 In the novel Silence, an official tells a priest who has apostatized, "Father, it was not by us that you were defeated, but by this mudswamp, Japan."
 In Endō's stage version of this story, The Golden Country, this official also says: "But the mudswamp too has its good points, if you will but give yourself up to its comfortable warmth.
 The teachings of Christ are like a flame.
 Like a flame they set a man on fire.
 But the tepid warmth of Japan will eventually nurture sleep."
 Thus, many of Endō's characters are allegories.

+Some Christian critics have looked askance at Endō's works—for example, as portraying historical Japanese Christian martyrs in too negative a light—but others have embraced him, with positive assessments in Catholic and Christian journals and the award of an honorary degree from the Jesuit John Carroll University—the first the institution had ever bestowed upon an author.